pvginkel/PipeRPC/README.md

 ## Performance

 PipeRpc is built to be fast.
-Below is a run of the benchmark suite part of the project:
+Below is a run of the benchmark suite part of the project, run on an Intel i7-7700HQ:

 ```
               Method |   Mode |      Mean |      Error |     StdDev |